Danish Financial Supervisory Authority: Organization structure

 Finanstilsynet is run by an executive management team that report to the minister of Economic and business affairs.
 The executive is made up of a Director general and three deputy director generals.
 Each deputy is assigned a subsection of the responsibilities of the agency.

 International

-Finanstilsynet is a member of the European Securities and Markets Authority (ESMA), which is actively contributing to the harmonisation of financial regulation in Europe.

 Finanstilsynet is also a member of the International Organization of Securities Commissions (IOSCO), and is a signatory of the IOSCO multilateral Memorandum of Understanding (MoU) to cooperate with other countries securities commissions.